 DiGeorge syndrome is a primary immunodeficiency disorder that involves T cell defects.
-It results from gene deletions in the DiGeorge chromosomal region at 22q11, mutations in genes at chromosome 10p13, and mutations in other unknown genes, which cause dysembryogenesis of structures that develop from pharyngeal pouches during the 8th wk of gestation.
+It results from gene deletions in the DiGeorge chromosomal region at 22q11, mutations in genes at chromosome 10p13, and mutations in other unknown genes, which cause dysembryogenesis of structures that develop from pharyngeal pouches during the 8th week of gestation.
 Most cases are sporadic; boys and girls are equally affected.
+Inheritance is autosomal dominant.

 Recurrent infections begin soon after birth, but the degree of immunodeficiency varies considerably, and T-cell function may improve spontaneously.
-Hypocalcemic tetany appears within 24 to 48 h of birth.
+Hypocalcemic tetany appears within 24 to 48 hours of birth.

 Prognosis often depends on severity of the heart disorder.